In the 1970s, my parents’ friends gathered each weekend to catch up about life, their kids, and what plumber they used.

 - Express “joy and appreciation” for good reviews, “This review made my day!”

-- Point out something specific about their experience with your company: “I saw photos of the mahogany deck that Jay stained, it looks fabulous.”
+- Point out specifics about their experience with your company: “I saw photos of the mahogany deck that Jay stained.
+It looks fabulous.”

-- Mention the person at the company that made them happy – this shows that I’m not an absentee owner (“Jay runs our best deck-staining crew”).
+- Mention the person at the company that made them happy – “this shows that I’m not an absentee owner (“Jay runs our best deck-staining crew”).

 Why generate online reviews?